manjaro-sway/manjaro-sway/README.md

 [![watch it in action](https://img.youtube.com/vi/34DIO61GxAE/0.jpg)](https://www.youtube.com/watch?v=34DIO61GxAE "watch it in action")

-this is an approach to create a regular manjaro sway built - with to following paradigms:
+we're building a manjaro sway edition - with the following principles:

 - use a decent cli/tui solution
 - convention overrideable by configuration